-The Degree of Bachelor of Divinity is governed by Resolutions of the University Court.
-The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 585, which at the time of going to print is in draft form, are as follows:
+The Degree of Bachelor of Divinity is governed by Resolutions of the University Court which came into effect on 1 September 2008.
+The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 585 are as follows:

-- 1. The Degree of Bachelor of Divinity (BD) may be awarded by the University of Glasgow in the Faculty of Arts (the Faculty) as a Degree in such designations as may be prescribed by Regulations. - 2.
-The award of the Degree shall be governed by the Generic Undergraduate Regulations which are governed by Resolution No. 582 of the University Court. - 3.
-The Senate may make supplementary regulations governing the award of the Degree which are subject to the approval of the University Court these shall be as stated under 'Regulations' below. - 4.
-The Degree may be awarded as either a General Degree in Theology and Religious Studies or as a Degree with Honours in such subjects as may be prescribed by Regulation; the BD by Distance Education is available only as a General Degree in Theology and Religious Studies.
+- 1. The Degree of Bachelor of Divinity (BD) may be awarded by the Senate of the University of Glasgow in the Faculty of Arts (the Faculty) as a Degree in such designations as may be prescribed by Regulations. - 2.
+The award of the Degree shall be governed by Resolution No. 582 "Generic Regulations for the award of Degrees gained by the successful completion of Undergraduate Programmes", which came into effect on and from 1 September 2008 together with such Supplementary Regulations as are contained in this Resolution No. 585 "Degree of Bachelor of Divinity".
+The Supplementary Regulations are set out in the Schedule of Regulations attached to this Resolution. - 3.
+The Degree may be awarded as a General Degree in Theology & Religious studies and as a Degree with Honours in such subjects as may be prescribed by Regulation; the BD by Distance Education is available only as a General Degree in Theology & Religious Studies.
 The early exit awards of Diploma of Higher Education and Certificate of Higher Education are also included in the Regulations.

 - 1.1 A candidate who, at first presentation, has gained grade A in three different A-levels, and who intends to proceed to a BD Honours degree, may enter the second year of study if the three A-levels correspond to subjects available in the Faculty of Arts and if the candidate is permitted by Heads of Department to enter appropriate level 2 courses in at least two of them.
-These provisions may also obtain for candidates holding overseas qualifications, provided that the Faculty deems it appropriate in individual cases. - 1.2 A graduate of this University holding a BD general Degree, BD (Min) general Degree or MA in Theology and Religious Studies ordinary degree may, if he or she has fulfilled the requirements for admission to Honours, and at the discretion of the Head of the Department of Theology and Religious Studies, be admitted to Junior Honours.
+These provisions may also obtain for candidates holding overseas qualifications, provided that the Faculty deems it appropriate in individual cases. - 1.2 A graduate of this University holding a BD general Degree, BD (Min) general Degree or MA in Theology & Religious Studies ordinary degree may, if he or she has fulfilled the requirements for admission to Honours, and at the discretion of the Head of the Department of Theology & Religious Studies, be admitted to Junior Honours.
 Thereafter, if the graduate is awarded Honours by the examiners, he or she shall receive a certificate to that effect.